Camp Nelson National Monument: Post War

 Peter Bruner wrote with his daughter his autobiography, A Slave’s Adventure Toward Freedom, Not Fiction, but the True Story of a Struggle, also included in the UNC's Documenting the American South.
 He recounts his frequently made unsuccessful escape attempts and subsequent severe punishments.
 Another member of the 12th, he enlisted with 16 other men, walking 41 miles from Irvine, Ky.
 Post war, Bruner moved to Oxford, Ohio and became the first African American to work at Miami University where he also enrolled.
 In addition to his work as a custodian and messenger, he served as a ceremonial greeter wearing a top hat and tails.
 He raised five children with his wife Frances Proctor.
 He is listed on plaque B-26 at the African American Civil War Memorial in Washington DC.
 His ceremonial top hat is on display at the McGuffey House and Museum of Miami University.

 Gabriel Burdette while enslaved in neighboring Garrard County became active in the ministry serving at the Forks Dix River Church.
 Having been among the 1863 impressed workers, he enlisted July 1864 in the 114th U.S. Colored Infantry.
 He served as a teacher, nurse, and minister, leading in the development of education, housing, and aid for the refugees.
 He began a 12-year association with John Fee and the American Missionary Association.
 After serving in both Tennessee and Texas, Burdett returned and was instrumental in establishing Ariel Academy.
 He became the first African American on the Berea College Board of Trustees, serving 12 years.
 Involved in the Republican Party, the same party of President Lincoln, he campaigned in the 1872 presidential for the reelection of former Union General Grant.
 He served as a voting member at both the 1872 and 1876 Republican National Conventions.
-The violence associated with the 1876 election convinced Burdett to join the Exodusters Movement to the West and emigrate with his family to Kansas.
+The violence associated with the 1876 presidential election convinced Burdett to join the Exodusters Movement to the West and emigrate with his family to Kansas.
 The path of his life is followed in some detail in this account of African Americans’ struggle for freedom during and post Civil War.